|

 purchased by then.
 He would live there the rest of

-his life except for a brief period at a nursing home
+his life except for a three year stay at a nursing home

 Ralph Raymond Roggerman died